Skip to content

 After you use a chipping hammer on the slag, remove the remaining with a wire brush.
 Or you can use an angle grinder with a cable twist wire wheel for faster results.

-6. Ensure good joint fit-up and correct any asymmetries
+6. Ensure good joint fit-up without asymmetries

 If there are undercuts from previous passes, correct them with an angle grinder.
 Do the same if previous beads are too convex or have any other asymmetries.